 Patience is a difficult quality for this millennial generation to master.
 Our college students have grown up in an age of rapid everything, of ”instant.”
 Learning to slow down, to take small steps, to allow something (including a career) to develop, and to watch something grow slowly is extremely difficult.
 Talk to your student about maintaining patience without boredom.
 Slowing down doesn’t mean stopping or stalling.
 (Perhaps we, as parents, need to work on this quality as well?)

-Whether your student is still searching for her sense of purpose or striving toward a specific goal, the quality of being able to stick-to-it is essential.
+Whether your student is still searching for their sense of purpose or striving toward a specific goal, the quality of being able to stick-to-it is essential.
 Persistence in the face of failure and disappointment is sometimes not a strong quality of this generation.
 As parents, we have protected and supported our students to the extent that they may not have enough experience picking themselves up from the dirt, dusting themselves off, and continuing toward their goal.
 Encourage your student to realize that failure is an important part of learning and success.
-Help her learn not to give up in the face of roadblocks.
+Help them learn not to give up in the face of roadblocks.

 This is one quality that seems to come more easily for this emerging adult generation.
 Our students see the world as a world of possibility.
-Help your student continue to see the good in the world, to see the room for growth and understanding, to view the future as the place where he will be able to make a difference.
+Help your student continue to see the good in the world, to see the room for growth and understanding, to view the future as the place where they will be able to make a difference.